 Artificial intelligence algorithms are often trained on people's personal data.
 How can me make sure that this data remains private?
 This was the topic of a recent event organised by the Newton Gateway to Mathematics in collaboration with the Alan Turing Institute, called Connecting heavy tails and differential privacy in machine learning.

 We talked to co-organiser Jorge González Cázares to find out more about the problem and proposed solutions.
-You can find out more in these two articles.
+You can find out more in these three articles.

 Keeping your data safe in the face of AI — The advent of artificial intelligence poses new threats to the privacy of our personal data.
 We explore the challenges and a way to address them.